WorkMaze/JUST.net/README.md

 ## Register User Defined methods for seamless use

-To reduce the fuzz of calling custom methods, there's this class 'JUSTContext', where you can register your custom functions.
+To reduce the fuzz of calling custom methods, there's this class `JUSTContext`, where you can register your custom functions.
-'JsonTransformer' has a readonly field called 'GlobalContext' where one can register functions that will be available for all subsequent calls of 'Transform' methods.
-To only use some functions in one transformation, you can create a 'JUSTContext' instance and pass it to 'Transform' method.
+`JsonTransformer` has a readonly field called `GlobalContext` where one can register functions that will be available for all subsequent calls of `Transform` methods.
+To only use some functions in one transformation, you can create a `JUSTContext` instance and pass it to `Transform` method.

 Examples:
 ```C#